Philadelphia Eagles and New York Giants: Lessons in Leadership We Can All Learn From

 Leadership Lessons to Be Learned

-The Eagles coaching team made the decision to play Sudfeld for any combination of the reason that we do not truly know; maybe as a training exercise, maybe to evaluate whether Sudfeld’s career should be with the team next year, perhaps to see if a 4-year backup player could get results in a live game situation, or possibly even to tank the game to ensure better draft resources.
+The Eagles coaching team decided to play Sudfeld for any combination of the reason that we do not truly know; maybe as a training exercise, to evaluate whether Sudfeld’s career should be with the team next year, perhaps to see if a 4-year backup player could get results in a live game situation, or possibly even to tank the game to ensure better draft resources.
 The Coach shared with his group of players, and various members of the press, playing Sudfeld was a possibility ahead of the game.

-What are the lessons we can gleam from this?
+What are the lessons we can glean from this?
 Part of this comes down to expectation setting.
 How clear was the coach to his group of players?
 Compare and contrast these two statement possibilities form a coach to his team:

 Statement 1 – “There is a possibility we are going to play Sudfeld?”

 Statement 2 – “No matter what, we plan on giving Sudfeld playing time in the game?”

 Do those communications sound different and set different expectations?
 For example, if the game were a blowout and the quarterback change was made, the first statement would have worked out fine.
 However, in a closely contested game, the second statement would have been necessary for the team to meet their expectations better.
 While most of the external world does not really know what was said, it appears the communication was a lot closer to the first statement than the “no matter what” context.